Patrik638/Treasure_hunt/README.md

 * IsMaxTimeRight() (Test for checking Gameover method base on Time (a minute)).

 ## Problem and Solotion
- * A Chalange was Testing Time.Time is dimension of the moment,time NOW is not same as Time as a millisecond later.When we designed time test case,we had to think about delta in our cases.
+ * A Chalange was Testing Time.Time is dimension of the moment, time NOW is not same as Time as a millisecond later.
+When we designed time test case, we had to think about delta in our cases.

 ## Setup
 To have the JUnit tests running you need to add junit*.jar to your IDE Ex. junit-4.6.jar or if it is a Maven project add a dependencie to the pom.xml file.